 In a setting with few users, the number of frequencies used is often disproportionate to the number of users, creating unnecessary license costs.
 For instance, a linear application such as a pipeline or a rail line would normally need around five or six frequency pairs to cover the line from end to end.

-Using DAMM frequency sharing, the same frequency pairs can be shared on four adjacent sites, creating one large radio cell.
+Using DAMM frequency sharing, the same frequency pairs can be shared on adjacent sites, creating one large radio cell.
 Using this setup, a frequency pair can be reused after just one other such large radio cell.
-This means that the same availability can be accomplished using just two frequency pairs.
+This means that the same coverage can be accomplished using just two frequency pairs.

 This provides a solution that addresses the problems of frequency scarcity and costs by allowing operators to configure base stations to share frequencies and designate BS422s as repeaters.